cfpb/development/code-reviews.md

 - Push commits based on earlier rounds of feedback as isolated commits to the branch.
 Do not squash until the branch is ready to merge.
 Reviewers should be able to read individual updates based on their earlier feedback.
-- Wait to merge the branch until it has passed Continuous Integration testing.
-  (TDDium, TravisCI, etc.)
-- Merge once you feel confident in the code and its impact on the project.

 ### For code reviewers